 With an active, high-energy breed such as the Somali, a quality protein and fat diet is essential to keep them in top condition, inside and out.
 Whether you opt for dry cat food or a wet cat food diet, make sure the protein is a quality meat source and not a meat by-product and check for the nutritional value, as your cat needs to be getting all its essential vitamins, amino acids and minerals from its daily diet.
 He will also need the right nutrients to keep that gorgeous coat healthy and lush as well as his joints and muscles active and supple.

 Either go for a cat food formula that contains all the essential nutrients or discuss you’re your vet the specific supplements your Somali cat may need.
 While Somali cats are not prone to obesity, keep an eye on their weight, especially if they are kept indoors, by feeding them twice a day and limit treats to the occasional.
 And don’t forget that to keep their digestion healthy and body hydrated, they will need constant access to fresh clean water.
+For more options, check out our detailed review of cat water fountains.

 Day-to-day, Somalis are easy to care for as long as you are aware of and cater for their core needs.
 Unfortunately, Somali cats can be attractive to others who may want them for their own and so, as a pedigree breed, it is worth considering keeping them as an indoor cat.